- 20% discount

 Overnight in Hue

-After breakfast, your private tour guide will pick you up and take you to Thanh Toan Village to discover the Thanh Toan market.
+After breakfast, your private tour guide and driver will pick you up and take you to the outskirt to visit the local market of Thanh Toan.
 People from the surrounding areas gather here every morning to trade and buy their daily food.
-You will walk around the market stalls, talk and mingle with the locals, as well as visit the small village museum, the ancient Thanh Toan Covered Bridge which dates back to the 1700s, and the cultural museum which displays Vietnamese agricultural life.
+You will walk around the market stalls, talk and mingle with the locals.
+Nearby is the ancient Thanh Toan Covered Bridge dating back to the 1700s, and the Cultural Museum which displays Vietnamese agricultural life.

-A vegetarian lunch will be served by the nuns at a Buddhist monastery.
-Here, you will have the opportunity to learn about the religion Buddhism or just get to know your friendly hosts.
+A vegetarian lunch will be served by the nuns at a Buddhist Pagoda.
+Take the opportunity to learn about the religion Buddhism or just get to know your friendly hosts.

-You will embark on the Dragon boat trip cruising down the famous Perfume River.
-En route we make a quick stop, get off the boat to visit Thien Mu Pagoda– Hue’s most famous religious site.
+Embark on the Dragon boat trip cruising down the famous Perfume River.
+En route you will make a quick stop, get off the boat to visit Thien Mu Pagoda– Hue’s most famous religious site.
 Explore the pagoda’s landscaped gardens, the seven-storey octagonal tower and watch the monks chanting.

 Overnight in Hue